clburlison/scripts/clburlison_scripts/ADacctChange/README.md

 ##Sample output

+Before code is time based active:

+	./ADacctChange.sh
+	*** This application must be run as root.
+Please authenticate below. ***
+	Password:
+	It is not time to run this script.
+Now exiting.

+After code is active by $setTime:

+		./ADacctChange.sh
+		*** This application must be run as root.
+Please authenticate below. ***
+		Password:
 		It is time to change the Active Directory Cached User Accounts on this system.
 		Computer is on the network: YES
 		<dscl_cmd> DS Error: -14136 (eDSRecordNotFound)